zarr-developers/zarr-developers.github.io/components/index.md

 These abstract components together describe what type of data can be stored in zarr, and how to store it, without assuming you are working in a particular programming language, or with a particular storage system.

-**Specification**: All zarr-related projects obey the [Zarr Specification](https://zarr-specs.readthedocs.io/), which formally describes how to serialize and de-serialize array data and metadata as byte streams via an [Abstract Key-Value Store Interface](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#abstract-store-interface).
+**Specification**: All zarr-related projects obey the [Zarr Specification](https://zarr-specs.readthedocs.io/), which formally describes how to serialize and de-serialize array data as byte streams as well as store metadata via an [Abstract Key-Value Store Interface](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#abstract-store-interface).
 A system of [Codecs](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#chunk-encoding) is used to describe the encoding and serialization steps.

 **Data Model**: The specification's description of the [Stored Representation](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#stored-representation) implies a particular data model, based on the [HDF Abstract Data Model](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_d_m__u_g.html).